An Interview with Lori Dernavich

 Lori, what is it you do exactly?

-I’m a Leadership Development Advisor / Executive Coach.
-I work with founders, CEOs, and new leaders to develop the leadership skills they and their organizations will need to successfully scale.
+As an Executive Coach, I work with founders, CEOs, seasoned executives, and new leaders to develop the leadership skills they and their organizations need to scale successfully.
 The skills needed to scale a company are very different from the skills needed to start one.
-And scaling a startup can be especially daunting for the 1st or 2nd time CEO or executive.
+It can be especially daunting for the 1st time CEO or executive.

 How does a leader know they need to call you?